nauticalmonkey/CSC308/README.md

 Begin by going to `Travis-ci.com` and sign in with your GitHub account.
 After accepting the terms and giving Travis CI permissions to your repository, proceed by adding `.travis.yml` file to Git.
 After pushing this file, a build test should occur automatically and should either fail or pass.
 Configuring the `.travis.yml` file allows the user to customize what the CI server should run any time a change is made on GitHub.
 In our case `language: java` allows us to run the backend automatically.
 This file must then be configured to select the correct working directory and thus be able to run tests automatically.

+The official guide can be found here: https://docs.travis-ci.com/user/tutorial/

 ## Code Analysis

 ### Style guides: